-Warehouse Management Systems (WMS) and Batch Picking Basics
+Warehouse Management Systems (WMS) and the Basics of Discrete Picking

 Growing distribution centers (DCs) are well aware of the two constant challenges to achieve both productivity and accuracy in fulfillment.
 As the Amazon model begins to make every company a multi-channel fulfillment company, knowing if you are picking the right order or, more importantly, picking the order in the right way becomes an important determinant in the overall productivity of your operations.